Carlos Merancio

-Carlos Uriel Merancio-Valdez (born 14 September 1998) is a Mexican professional footballer who plays as a goalkeeper for USL Championship club Rio Grande Valley FC.
+Carlos Uriel Merancio Valdez (born 14 September 1998) is a Mexican professional footballer who plays as a goalkeeper for Spokane Velocity in USL League One.

 Career

 Merancio played with the youth team of Monarcas Morelia, appearing for their second-team Monarcas Morelia Premier in 2018.

 Merancio joined FC Tucson ahead of their inaugural season in the new USL League One.

 On 11 January 2021, Merancio joined USL Championship side Hartford Athletic.

 Merancio rejoined FC Tucson for the 2022 season on December 20, 2021.
-Carlos is also the goalkeeper coach for Arizona Mens Soccer, the soccer team at the University of Arizona.
+Carlos was the goalkeeper coach for Arizona Mens Soccer, the soccer team at the University of Arizona.
 Carlos has his own goalkeeper academy in Tucson called "Tophand goalkeeping academy".

 On 3 February 2023, Merancio signed with USL Championship side Rio Grande Valley FC.

+On 5 January 2024, Merancio joined USL League One club Spokane Velocity FC in its inaugural season.